-its Avtech Electrosystems Ltd. warrants products of manufacture to be free from defects in material and workmanship under conditions of normal use.
-If, within one year after delivery to the original owner, and after prepaid return by the original owner, this Avtech product is found to be defective, Avtech shall at its option repair or replace said defective item.
-This warranty does not apply to units which have been dissembled, modified or subjected to conditions exceeding the applicable specifications or ratings.
+Electrosystems Ltd. Avtech warrants products of its manufacture to be free from defects in material and workmanship under conditions of normal use.
+If, within one year after delivery to the original owner, and after prepaid return by the original owner, this Avtech product is found to be defective, Avtech shall at its option repair or replace This warranty does not apply to units said defective item. which have been dissembled, modified or subjected to conditions exceeding the applicable specifications or ratings.
 This warranty is the extent of the obligation or liability assumed by Avtech with respect to this product and no other warranty or guarantee is either expressed or implied.